WeidiXie/multicoumn_network/README.md

 ### Testing the model
-To test the model on the IJBB dataset,
+To test the model on the IJBB dataset, go to src/

 - python predict.py